 Andersen-Tawil syndrome is defined by three main features (i.e. a clinical triad), specifically periodic paralysis, arrhythmias and heart abnormalities, and distinctive physical features.
 However, the disorder is highly variable and not all affected individuals will develop all three of these characteristic symptoms.
 Andersen-Tawil syndrome can vary greatly in expression and severity from one person to another, even among members of the same family.

-Although researchers have been able to establish a clear syndrome with characteristic or “core” symptoms, much about the disorder is not fully understood.
+Although researchers have established a clear syndrome with characteristic or “core” symptoms, much about the disorder is not fully understood.
 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing the disorder prevent physicians from developing a complete picture of associated symptoms and prognosis.
 Therefore, it is important to note that affected individuals may not have all of the symptoms discussed below.
 Parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.

 Affected individuals may experience temporary episodes of flaccid, muscle weakness or paralysis, known as periodic paralysis.
 The legs are most often affected and the severity of muscle weakness can range from mild weakness to an inability to walk unassisted.
 The arms, hands, legs and feet are also commonly affected.
-The frequency and duration of episodes varies from one person to another, and from one episode to the next for the same person.
+The frequency and duration of episodes varies from one person to another and from one episode to the next for the same person.
 Some episodes may last only minutes to hours; others can go on for days.
 Episodes can occur without warning (spontaneously), but can also occur following prolonged exercise, prolonged rest (e.g. upon awaking in the morning), rest after exercise, going too long without eating, eating a large meal, or emotional stress.
 Episodes can range in frequency from once per day to once per year.
-In some cases, a mild, but permanent weakness that is present even between episodes can develop with age and progress slowly over time.
+In some cases, a mild, but permanent weakness, present even between episodes, can develop with age and progress slowly over time.

 In most cases, periodic paralysis may be associated with low levels of potassium in the blood (hypokalemia), a common finding with other forms of periodic paralysis.
 However, some individuals who experience periodic paralysis have had normal potassium levels or even elevated levels (hyperkalemia).
 Low potassium levels can also impact the function of heart muscle cells.

 Affected individuals may experience disturbances of the normal rhythm of the heartbeat (arrhythmias), which can include abnormally fast heartbeats that originate in the lower chamber of the heart (ventricular tachycardia).
 Generally, this may not cause any symptoms (asymptomatic) or may cause shortness of breath or palpitations.
-In some cases, these arrhythmias may degenerate to cause episodes of fainting or loss of consciousness (syncope).
+In some cases, these arrhythmias may cause episodes of fainting or loss of consciousness (syncope).
 In severe cases, the possibility of cardiac arrest and sudden death exists.
 Although sudden death due to the cardiac abnormalities has occurred in Andersen-Tawil syndrome, it is extremely rare.